Herlufsholm Clothing

 Fullgala

-Fullgala is a dark blue suit consisting of a double-breasted dark blue gala jacket with Herlovian buttons and trousers, or a dark blue Herlovian blazer and dark blue smooth skirt, combined with a white shirt and Gøye or Trolles tie.
-Pair this with neat black shoes.
+Fullgala consists of a dark blue suit, either a double-breasted dark blue ceremonial jacket with Herlovian buttons and matching trousers, or a dark blue Herlovian blazer paired with a plain dark blue skirt.
+This is worn with a white shirt and either the Gøye or Trolle tie.

 Use: